DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

-To measure the system's performance, we will utilize two metrics depending on the evaluated scenario and context. \begin{enumerate} \item The system \ac{BEP}, $P_\mathrm{e,sys}$, as described in Section~\ref{sec:bep} will be used to evaluate the performance between different scenarios that use the same MA scheme.
-Specifically, we will use it to investigate the effects of parameters on the performance of \ac{DBMC-NOMA}. \item The \ac{MI}~\cite{coverElementsInformationTheory1991} can be derived from the probability distributions of transmitted and received symbols and represents the amount of bits of information that can be conveyed from \ac{TX} to \ac{RX}. \Ac{MI} due to a transmission from TX$_i$ in the current time slot is denoted as $\mathcal{I}_i$.
-For \ac{MDMA} and \ac{NOMA} all \acp{TX} transmit in all time slots.
-In contrast, the \ac{MI} for \ac{TDMA} must be averaged across the $K$ \acp{TX} since one \ac{TX} transmits at a time.
-Therefore, we will utilize \ac{MI} particularly for the comparison between the different MA schemes. \end{enumerate} Additionally, the \ac{SNR} is utilized as a measure of relative noise level and is defined as the ratio between the expected signal $\tilde\lambda_i$ and the additive noise for each TX$_i$
+The \ac{MI}~\cite{coverElementsInformationTheory1991} of the induced binary-input/binary-output channel after threshold detection can be derived from the probability distributions of transmitted and received symbols and represents the amount of bits of information that can be conveyed from \ac{TX} to \ac{RX}. \Ac{MI} due to a transmission from TX$_i$ in the current time slot is denoted as $\mathcal{I}_i$.
+Here, we directly reuse the notation from Section~\ref{sec:bep}, i.e., the transmitted bit in the current time slot is $s_i[0]\in\{0,1\}$ and the corresponding hard decision is $\hat{s}_i\in\{0,1\}$.